kuutti-vaa/SPCA/README.md

 ```

-Then install the dependencies (ensure you are in the same directory as the requirements.txt file:
+Then install the dependencies (ensure you are in the same directory as the requirements.txt file):
 ```bash
 $ pip install -r requirements.txt
 ```